pavitra-devi/email_generation_using_llama/README.md

 for running this application all we need is Job application url and name of the person, Portfolio of individuals.

 Techstack used:
-Generative ai,
+langchain:

+Retrieval augumentation Generation(RAG):

-Retrieval augumentation Generation --> this will fetch relevant portfolio links for a specific job role. those retrieved portfolio links are used at the time of email generation.
+RAG will fetch relevant portfolio links for a specific job role.
+Those retrieved portfolio links are used at the time of email generation.